You probably know that a vacuum food sealer can save you money by keeping food fresher for longer.

 10. Sous Vide Cooking

-If you have a sous vide circulator or water oven (check out the Joule on Amazon; it's fabulous), your vacuum sealer can save you even more money.
+If you have a sous vide circulator or water oven (check out the Joule on Amazon), your vacuum sealer can save you even more money.

 This means that you can do freezer-to-table cooking, and store food (if you're clever) in the same bag for freezing and reheating the leftovers.